-Karen is the co-owner of Watt Farms in Albion, New York and served as President of the Orleans County FB and as a director on the NYFB board advocating for the fruit industry and direct markets.
+Karen is the co-owner of Watt Farms in Albion, New York and served as President of the Orleans County Farm Bureau and as a director on the New York Farm Bureau board advocating for the fruit industry and direct markets.
 She served as president of the North American Farmers Direct Marketing Association and is a member of the NAFDMA Hall of Fame.
 Her marketing expertise has taken her abroad to visit rural African villages in three countries to help farm families brainstorm ways to increase their revenues.

 In addition to her advocacy for migrant farm worker health as a board member of Oak Orchard Health, she has served on the National Advisory Council on Migrant Health, including a year as its chairwoman.
 She is currently Vice Chair of the board of the National Center of Farm-Worker Health and received the 2013 Outstanding Migrant Health Center Board Member Award from NACHC, the National Association of Community Health Centers.